How can listening unlock creative thinking?

 You’ve a problem to solve or a change to introduce,

-You want your team to be on board and engaged in what needs to happen next,
+You want people to be on board and engaged in what needs to happen,

 You’d love to hear their freshest thinking.

-In this blog, I’ll share what I’ve learned about how how listening to different views can help unlock people’s best thinking and can build engagement,
+In this blog, I’ll share what I’ve learned about how how listening to different views can generate ideas and elevate thinking,

 and how simple changes to how we treat each other can help us transform relationships and lead to better outcomes.